kumikill/styleguide/cplusplus.md

 ## Pointers

 All pointers should be initialized when they are declared.
-They should be reinitialized with `nullptr` after being freed.
+They should be reinitialized to `nullptr` after being freed.

 Example: